MIPS/newlib/libgloss/mips/hal/examples/isr_vector_space/README.txt

-Demonstration of defining custom interrupt vector spacing
+Demonstration of defining custom interrupt vector spacing and overriding the interrupt vector.
+This extends the interrupt handler demo to include both a C and assembly coded handler.

 Set environment variable MIPS_ELF_ROOT
 	This should be set to the root of the installation directory for the